Everyone must get a slice of Irish Halloween barmbrack to see what the future holds – weddings, spinsterhood, or poverty!? Fun.

 Warm the milk, add the butter and let it melt in the warm milk.

 Mix the yeast with 1 tablespoon of sugar.
 Add half the warmed milk mixture.
 Add the beaten egg.

 Sift the cinnamon with the flour into a bowl.
 Make a well in the center and pour the yeast and liquid mixture into it.
 Sprinkle a little flour over the liquid and leave it in a warm place for 20 minutes until the yeast froths up.

 Add in the remainder of the liquid and mix the whole lot into a dough.
-Turn it out onto a floured board, sprinkle with the sugar, raisins, currants and chopped peel and knead them into the dough.
+Turn it out onto a floured board, sprinkle with the sugar, raisins, currants, and chopped peel, and knead them into the dough.

-Knead it back again and then shape into your greased bread tin.
+Knead it back again and then shape it into your greased bread tin.
 Brush the top with melted butter and cover until doubled in bulk again.

 Bake for 40 minutes in a pre-heated hot oven at 400°F (200°C /Gas mark 6) until a skewer inserted into the center comes out clean.

 To give it a nice glaze, stir 1 tablespoon sugar into 2 fl oz boiling water (50ml) and brush this over the top of the loaf when it comes out of the oven and is still hot.
 Leave to cool before cutting.